markeissler/injector/README.md

 Most of the time you will not want to provide an isolated environment to the wrapped command, possibly to prevent undesirable leakage.
 If you need to pass through environment variables from the parent environment you can specify the `--preserve-env, -E` option.
-Beware that the injector will overwrite the values of any inherited environment variables with those that have similar names in the retrieved secret.
+Beware that the __injector__ will overwrite the values of any inherited environment variables with those that have similar names in the retrieved secret.

+## Signals (software interrupts)

+The __injector__ (rel-1.0.0+) will trap and pass through (to its child process) all signals that are received.
+Ideally, any software interrupt should be passed through; however signal tests are limited to `SIGHUP`, `SIGINT`, and `SIGTERM` signals in both Linux and macOS environments.

 ---
+bunker five systems llc.